Opendigitalradio/ODR-AudioEnc/README.md

 support for DAB MOT Slideshow and DLS, written by [CSP](http://rd.csp.it).

-To encode DLS and Slideshow data, the *mot-encoder* tool reads images from a folder, and DLS text from a file, and generates the PAD data for the encoder.
+To encode DLS and Slideshow data, the *mot-encoder* tool reads images from a folder and DLS text from a file, and generates the PAD data for the encoder.

 For detailed usage, see the usage screen of the different tools.